-- (C) Overheight permits for all movements will be limited to a nonreducible combination of vehicle and load height not exceeding the vertical clearance of the structures on the most feasible direct route between origin and destination.
-Arrangements for the raising or removal of overhead lines will be the responsibility of the permittee.
-It is also the responsibility of the permittee to check all structures and overhead wires for clearances before movement; - (D) The movement of noncommercial buildings exceeding routine special permit dimension limitations will be determined on an individual basis dependent on building size, roadway and structure width and clearances, traffic volumes, and other applicable factors.
-Permits for movement of such buildings shall be issued by the district offices (see section (16)); - (E) Movement of farm products (hay) up to, but not exceeding, fourteen feet (14') in width will be allowed by permit.
-These movements must comply with all existing Missouri oversize and overweight permit regulations except reference to reducible loads in subsection (1)(B) shall not apply.
-The hauling unit must be properly insured and licensed; and - (F) Night movement for hauling overwidth ten feet, six inches (10'6") and hay fourteen feet (14') in width will be allowed by single trip permit.
-Height and length must be legal.
-This movement will require a front and a rear escort on all two- (2-) lane and multi-lane undivided state highways.
-A rear escort is required on interstate and other dual lane divided state highways.
+(C) Overheight permits for all movements will be limited to a nonreducible combination of vehicle and load height not exceeding the vertical clearance of the structures on the most feasible direct route between origin and destination.
+Arrangements for the raising or removal of overhead lines, traffic control devices, and other structures will be the responsibility of the permittee.
+The lifting, stressing, or physical manipulation of any overhead obstruction on the travelway in the furtherance of obtaining vertical clearance is prohibited.
+It is also the responsibility of the permittee to check all structures and overhead wires for clearances before movement;

+(D) The movement of noncommercial buildings exceeding routine special permit dimension limitations will be determined on an individual basis dependent on building size, roadway and structure width and clearances, traffic volumes, and other applicable factors.
+Permits for movement of such buildings shall be issued by the district offices (see section (16));

+(E) Movement of farm products (hay) not exceeding fourteen feet (14') in width will be allowed by permit and may be transported at night.
+Height, length, and weight must be legal for these movements.
+These movements must comply with all existing Missouri oversize and overweight permit regulations except reference to reducible loads in subsection (1)(B) shall not apply; and

+(F) Night movement for hauling overwidth loads not exceeding twelve feet, six inches (12'6") in width will be allowed by single trip and blanket permit.
+Height must be legal and length must not exceed one hundred ten (110') feet.
 Oversize load signs are required and shall be lighted or reflectorized.
 Clearance lights in lieu of flags shall be mounted at extreme ends or load projections when moving after daylight hours and/or when visibility is less than five hundred feet (500').
 Continuous, uninterrupted two- (2-) way communication is required between the power unit and all escort vehicles.
 Movement is restricted for urban and tourist areas as outlined in subsections (9)(D) and (9)(E).
-Movement is restricted for holiday periods as outlined in subsection (1)(I). - (11) Regulations for Routine Overweight Permits.
+Movement is restricted for holiday periods as outlined in subsection (1)(I).

+(11) Regulations for Routine Overweight Permits.
 The following regulations apply to permit moves to transport nonreducible and nondivisible loads.
-See section (15) for super heavy and large load movement: - (A) Overweight permits may specify maximum and minimum speeds and method of vehicle operation to reduce hazards or control impact factors and load distribution on pavements and bridges.
-Overweight loads legal height and length, and not exceeding ten feet, six inches (10'6") wide or the gross weight limit as listed in subsection (11)(D) will be granted day and night movement except travel during holiday and holiday weekend periods as listed in section (1) and except for movement in tourist areas listed in subsection (9)(D).
+See section (15) for super heavy and large load movement:

+(A) Overweight permits may specify maximum and minimum speeds and method of vehicle operation to reduce hazards or control impact factors and load distribution on pavements and bridges.
+Overweight loads legal height, and not exceeding one hundred ten feet (110') in length, and not exceeding twelve feet, six inches (12'6") wide or the gross weight limit as listed in subsection (11)(D) will be granted day and night movement except travel during holiday and holiday weekend periods as listed in section (1) and except for movement in tourist areas listed in subsection (9)(D).
 All movements authorized under overweight permits will be over specified routes on the state highway system only;